 Heart-protective foods are those that are rich in fiber, especially soluble fiber, and which contain a variety of antioxidants.
 Consume a primarily plant-based diet.
-Foods that have no cholesterol and should be part of any low cholesterol diet include:
+Foods that have no cholesterol and should be part of any low cholesterol diet:

 Vegetables: They are low in saturated fat and total fat, and have no cholesterol.
 A diet high in vegetables may help keep cholesterol levels low.
 Vegetables are great substitutes for foods high in saturated fat and cholesterol.
 Green beans, Green, leafy vegetables, Kale, Onions, “Skin on” potatoes, Spinach, Sweet potatoes, Tomatoes, Broccoli, Celery help in increasing good cholesterol and prevent plague formation.